About Our Church

 Associate Pastor for Justice and Community Impact:

-The Rev. Lindsey Altvater Clifton
+Rev. Lindsey Altvater Clifton

-Pastoral Associate for Formation and Compassion:
+Pastoral Associate for Compassion:

-The Rev. Suzanne Trump
+Rev. Suzanne Trump

 Director of Music Ministries: David Macbeth